 Honduras Medical Mission-

 St. Pius is partnering with St. Paul’s Catholic Church in Damascus Maryland to support a medical mission clinic in Honduras.
 Every winter and spring parishioners donate supplies and volunteers from the parish travel to Honduras for a week of service.
-Our next mission trip will be April 5-12th, 2018 and August 2-9th, 2018.
+Our next mission trip will be July 10-17, 2019.
 To sign up to GO on a Mission Trip to Honduras click here.

 St. Pius Parishioners are an active part of the ministry of So Others Might Eat (S.O.M.E.) in Washington, DC.
 Once a month a group of parishioners brings a nourishing, ample breakfast to the S.O.M.E.
 District Facility and serves it to over 300 men, women, and children.
 Parishioners also participate in the ministry through providing bagged lunches once a month to guests at S.O.M.E.
 For more information on serving with this ministry please click here.